billsix/cprogrammingbook/doc/02-Variables.rst

     /*"This is comment"*/
     "/*The quotes mean that this is a string*/"

-Old C was a bit hazy about what the deletion of comment implied.
+pre-C89 was a bit hazy about what the deletion of comment implied.
 You could argue that

 .. code-block:: C